-Control terminals are located on removable terminal blocks on the Master Control printed circuit board.
+Control terminals are located on the Control printed circuit board.

 Remove the block for easy connection of control wires.
 To remove the terminal blocks, simply pull the block from mounting pins soldered into the circuit board.

 CAUTION: Use care not to damage other components on the printed circuit board when removing and replacing the control terminal blocks.